 Both link-level and system-level simulations should be performed as usual for high-order modulations study done by RAN4 in prior releases, pending on the progress of RAN1.

-Model and evaluate the performance and the implementation complexity of higher-order modulations and/or new constellations
+Model and evaluate the performance and the implementation complexity of higher-order modulations, e.g. 1024QAM on the UL and/or new constellations

-For high order QAM with uniform constellation, , RAN4 can work pending on RAN1 inputs
+For high order QAM with uniform constellation, e.g. 1024QAM on the UL, RAN4 can work concurrently with RAN1 studies

 For new non-uniform constellation, the evaluation in RAN4 should depend on RAN1 progress and request.